sy2002/QNICE-FPGA/doc/README.md

    connect to QNICE-FPGA via your terminal program (see hardware specific serial settings below).
 Use the keystrokes `M` and then `L` to enter Monitor's "Memory/Load" mode.
-Copy/Paste the content of the `.out` file that you want to transfer to the terminal window of your host computer.
+Copy/Paste the content of the `.out` file that you want to transfer into the terminal window of your host computer.
    Press `CTRL+E` when done to return to the Monitor.
 Hint: The script `assembler/asm` automatically copies the `.out` file to the clipboard:
    On macOS using `pbcopy` and on Linux using `xclip` (if available).